sbragagnolo/bc-tutorial-2018/beginners1.md

     * __block.timestamp__ - uint, the timestamp in the current block.
 * __now__ - uint, an alias for block.timestamp.

-You should pay attention specially to __msg.sender__, as it is probably the most used pre-defined variable.
+You should pay attention specially to __msg.sender__, as it is probably the most used predefined variable.
 For example, whoever called the constructor is the "person" creating the contract, and we can store that for security checks later.

 ```solidity
 contract C {